slimm609/checksec/README.md

 Warning
 -------

 Due to the original structure of the script the **--format** argument should be placed first on the command line arguments.
-Doing differently would have obliged me to do really big changes in the code.
+Doing differently would require really big changes in the code.